Skip to main content

 The name you give your pipeline will be the name of the DAG which the Astro Cloud IDE will create from your input.
 Names of pipelines must be unique within a project and can't contain special characters.

-Step 3: Configure a connection
+Step 3: (Optional) Configure a connection

 To run your ML model on data, you need to connect to your database.
 Thankfully, the Astro Cloud IDE handles connection configuration for you!
+If you are using the in-memory database for developing purposes, you can skip this step.

 1. Click Environment to add connections, variables, and dependencies to your Astro Cloud IDE project.